Warning: These images are very disturbing and may make you sick!

 Is it ok to laugh at that??

 My thoughts are a jumble right now!!
 Gaza, Palestinian history, religion, psychopathy, the economy, Canadian politics etc etc and of course a whole bunch of everyday to do's.
-I need a roadmap sticking out tongue "I set it down,
+I need a roadmap "I set it down,

 That one may smile, and smile, and be a villain..." -- Shakespeare, Hamlet, I, v